dladowitz/coding-for-non-coders/readme.md

 ### Intros and Overview
 * What are we doing here today
-* What is your experience with front end web development(html/css/javascript) and back end web development(rails, node, python, java)
+* What is your experience with web developement?
+	* Front end (html, css, javascript), Back End (Ruby, Python, Java, C++), Mobile (iOS , Android), Databases?
+* If you have a job what you do currently.
+If you don't what you are looking to do next.
+* What you are looking to get from this class.

 <br>
 <br>
 <br>